Exposing minimal composition of Kohn-Sham theory and its extendability: Discussions on principal variables and energy functional

 \subsection{Principal variables and density matrix}

-It was postulated that all $Q^A$'s depend solely on $\varrho$ in Sec.~\ref{subsec:KS-eq}, whereas the HK theorem in Sec.~\ref{sec:HK} does not demand it.
-Comments on this point are given here.
+Whereas the HK theorem in Sec.~\ref{sec:HK} does not demand it, all $Q^A$'s have been assumed to depend solely on $\varrho$ in Sec.~\ref{subsec:KS-eq}, not on $\mathcal{C}^{(\nu)}$ ($\nu\geq 2$).
+Comments on this point are given.

 The KS equation closes within the s.p. degrees of freedom, not leading to hierarchical equations.
-This property is actualized because everything in $E^\mathrm{KS}$ depends only on the 1-body density matrix $\varrho$, not on the correlation functions $\mathcal{C}^{(n)}$ ($n\geq 2$).
-For the KS equation to keep mathematical rigor, principal variables $\mathbf{Q}$ themselves should depend only on $\varrho$, not on $\mathcal{C}^{(n)}$.
+This remarkable property is actualized because everything in $E^\mathrm{KS}$ does not depend on the correlation functions $\mathcal{C}^{(\nu)}$ ($\nu\geq 2$).
+The principal variables $\mathbf{Q}$ should not depend on $\mathcal{C}^{(\nu)}$ for the KS equation to keep mathematical rigor.

-One might consider that the KS equation can be derived even when $Q^A$ depends on $\mathcal{C}^{(n)}$, by eliminating $\mathcal{C}^{(n)}$ with a constrained search similar to Eq.~\eqref{eq:EHK}.
+One might consider that the KS equation can be derived even when $Q^A$ depends on $\mathcal{C}^{(\nu)}$ via a constrained search similar to Eq.~\eqref{eq:EHK}~\cite{Donnely-Parr_1978}.
 For instance, suppose that $Q^A$ depends on $\mathcal{C}^{(2)}$ as well as on $\varrho$.
-Then $E^\mathrm{KS}$ of Eq.~\eqref{eq:KS-EDF} should also depend on $\mathcal{C}^{(2)}$.
-A new EDF might be defined from the constrained search $\min_{(\varrho,\mathcal{C}^{(2)})\to\varrho} E^\mathrm{KS}$.
-However, it is highly likely that this partial minimization damages differentiability of $Q^A$ with respect to $\varrho$, as illustrated in Appendix.
-Because the KS theory relies on this differentiability as recognized from Eq.~\eqref{eq:KS-hamil}, it is desired that the principal variables do not depend on $\mathcal{C}^{(n)}$.
-If a variable $Q^A$ that contains $\mathcal{C}^{(n)}$ is employed, one should pay special attention to the differentiability.
+Then $E^\mathrm{KS}$ of Eq.~\eqref{eq:KS-EDF} also depends on $\mathcal{C}^{(2)}$.
+Not to lead to hierarchical equations, a new EDF should be constructed via the constrained search $\min_{(\varrho,\mathcal{C}^{(2)})\to\varrho} E^\mathrm{KS}$.
+However, this introduces another step in the minimization process, which likely damages the differentiability of $Q^A$ for $\varrho$, as illustrated in Appendix~\ref{app:2-step}.
+Because the KS theory relies on this differentiability, it is desired that the principal variables do not depend on $\mathcal{C}^{(\nu)}$.
+Conversely, if $\mathcal{C}^{(\nu)}$ is initially contained in $Q^A$ but is finally eliminated in $E^\mathrm{KS}$, one should pay special attention to the differentiability.